heetch/hockeyapp-plugin/README.md

 * `variantToTags`: Optional: `[variantName: "1", variantName2: "2"]` map between your variants and tags
 * `variantToNotify`: Optional: `[variantName: "1", variantName2: "2"]` map between your variants and notify

+This fork also includes a new capability which is to update a Jira card and paste a hockeyapp build link into it.
+For this feature to work you'll need to use these inclusive parameters:
+* `jiraUrlTitle`:  The Jira url title
+* `jiraRepoUrl`: The Jira repo url such as "heetch.atlassian.net"
+* `jiraUsername`: Your Jira username (a dedicated user is recomended to do this)
+* `jiraPassword`: Your Jira password
+* `jiraCard`: The card in which you want the build url to be uploaded

 ### iOS or custom Android build only options
 * `appFileNameRegex`: Only needed for iOS or if you don't use the android gradle plugin `appFileNameRegex = ".*.ipa"